VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 <img src="../../../assets/images/image2013-11-21_18_2_23.png" />

 The code of the price list should be provided in the Pricelist column.
 Quantity sets the amount of purchased items to apply the price.
-List price, Sale price and Sku code columnsВ are self explanatory.
+List price, Sale price and Sku code columns are self explanatory.

-> Import data files should be placed underВ ~\Boutique\App_Data\Virto\StorageВ folder in order Commerce Manager could reach them.
+> Import data files should be placed under ~\Boutique\App_Data\Virto\Storage folder in order Commerce Manager could reach them.
 Create "Imports" subfolder and place all the created files there.

 ### Step 2.
 Create Import jobs